l34marr/jupyter-nbs/GetReady.rst

 3. Click to Select a Cell: Blue Cell Border means it is in Command Mode
 4. One way to enter Edit Mode is pressing Enter
 5. When a Cell is in Edit Mode (indicated by a Green Cell Border) You Can Type into the Cell
+6. One way to quit Edit Mode is pressing Esc

 .. image:: img/notebook-browsing.png
 .. image:: img/notebook-cell-color.png